 Once a student reaches the maximum amount of credits attempted as specified by the program(s) for graduation, the student will be ineligible to receive further Federal Title IV aid.
 Students in this category may submit appeals in accordance with the Appeals section of this policy.

-Note: The Villanova University Grant is only offered for a maximum of four academic years (eight semesters), excluding summer terms regardless of the fact that a student may still have remaining Federal Title IV eligibility.
+Note: The Villanova University Grant is only offered for a maximum of four academic years (eight consecutive semesters), excluding summer terms regardless of the fact that a student may still have remaining Federal Title IV eligibility.

 Measuring Academic Progress